-Colombia is without question one of the best places to watch birds and immerse yourself in nature on the planet.
+A Colombia wildlife tour is without question one of the best you can embark on to watch birds and immerse yourself in nature.
 No other country is home to more bird species, it has the largest number of terrestrial mammals (those that live predominantly or entirely on land), the largest number of amphibians in the world (including frogs, toads, salamanders and caecilians) and is home to over 4,000 species of orchids.

-Colombia boasts an extraordinary total of more than 1900 different kinds of bird, close to one in five of all those in the world.
-Not surprisingly the Andean Condor is Colombia’s national symbol.
-It’s also home to some of the most sought-after wild creatures in South America including six native wild cat species, from Jaguars to Ocelots, anacondas to Tapirs and Spectacled Bears to sloths.
+Colombia boasts an extraordinary total of more than 1,900 different kinds of bird, close to one in five of all those in the world.
+Not surprisingly one of these, the Andean Condor, is Colombia’s national symbol.
+The country is also home to some of the most sought-after wild creatures in South America including six native wild cat species, from Jaguars to Ocelots, anacondas to Tapirs and Spectacled Bears to sloths.

 The birdlife includes colourful Scarlet Macaws, bizarre Hoatzins, raptors such as the Ornate Hawk-eagle, and more than 70 endemic species, found here and nowhere else on Earth.
 And with so many more species being discovered or ‘split’ from their close relatives, it may not be long before Colombia becomes the first country to boast over 2,000 different bird species.